-- Development or selection of an evaluation framework/rubric to measure and provide feedback on teacher performance and practice - Identification of criteria for demonstrating proficiency as an evaluator - Provision of ongoing calibration activities - Determination of training and frequency for proficiency status renewal
+- Development or selection of an evaluation framework/rubric to measure and provide feedback on teacher performance and practice - Identification of criteria for a proficient evaluator - Provision of ongoing calibration activities - Determination of frequency for proficiency status renewal

 At the request of a district or employee, the CSDE or a third-party entity approved by the CSDE will audit the evaluation components that are combined to determine an individual's summative rating in the event that such components are significantly dissimilar (i.e., include both exemplary and below standard ratings) ratings in different components.
 In these cases, the CSDE or a third-party entity will determine a final summative rating.